sthummalapalli-phunware/maas-localpoint-ios-sdk/README.md

 LPServer; Value: sandbox for testing and api for production.
 LPAppID; Value: application ID matching the server choice.
 LPBrand; Value: your brand name.
+NSLocationAlwaysUsageDescription; Value: whatever you want to display on the prompted alert when granting to use GPS location service.
 ````